BeachCruiserMatt/Gopher360/README.md

 Requirements
 ======
-Gopher is incredibly great at being a standalone program, but with one major exception: it absolutely needs Visual C++ 2015 Runtimes to be installed.
-If you have run Windows Updates at least once in the lifetime of your computer, this really won't be an issue.
+Gopher is good at being a standalone program.
+Gopher needs Visual C++ 2015 runtime.

 Using DualShock Controllers
 ======
-DualShock controllers don't use typical xinput libraries like the X360 and Xbone controllers do, so you'll need something like InputMapper, SCP, DS4Windows, or DS3Tool to "emulate" an xinput device in order to get xinput-using applications like Gopher360 to understand it.
-Gopher360 DOES NOT automatically offer these emulation layers ( yet ;) ), so you'll need to use something to emulate it before Gopher can understand it.
+DualShock controllers don't use typical xinput libraries like the X360 and Xbone controllers do.
+You will need something like InputMapper, SCP, DS4Windows, or DS3Tool to emulate an xinput device in order to get xinput-using applications like Gopher360 to understand it.
+Gopher360 does not automatically offer these emulation layers so you'll need to use something to emulate it before Gopher can understand it.

 Video Demonstration
 ======